 Researchers found that within 30 days of discharge, 16.5 percent of SLE patients were readmitted to the hospital.
 These patients tended to be younger, female, from a racial or ethnic minority group, and on a Medicare or Medicaid health insurance plan, compared to those with private insurance.
 The authors speculated that younger patients were more likely to be readmitted because their disease involved more severe organ inflammation.

 More than 140,000 people with SLE — up to 25 percent of SLE patients — are hospitalized each year in the U.S. People with SLE can end up in the hospital due to symptoms of the condition itself, infections, or related medical conditions.
-Readmissions for SLE are the of any medical condition in the U.S.
+Readmissions for SLE are the

 Complex Nature of Lupus Makes Treatment a Challenge